Skip to Content

 1. Boil the whole chayote with enough water to cover them.

-2. Cook the chayote squash for about 25 30 minutes.
+2. Cook the chayote squash for about 25 to 30 minutes.
 They should still be firm but cooked through.

 3. Allow the chayote squash to cool for about 10-15 minutes.
 Using gloves, peel and slice the cooled chayote into 1/4-inch slices.